imaginaryusername/Reusable_specs/reusable_addresses.md

 Pay to a new P2SH address constructed from keys R1' = R1 + cG, R2' = R2 + cG and R3' = R3 + cG, with m of n specified in OP_CHECKMULTISIG script.

-Like the case of sending to P2PKH, the sender uses different nonces to sign the first input until the last suffix_size bytes of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
+Like the case of sending to P2PKH, the sender uses different nonces to sign the first input until the last suffix_size bits of the signature are shared with the scan_pubkey (skip if suffix_size = 0).
 The payment transaction is then constructed and ready to be relayed.

 **Relaying: Infrastructure needed**